This nutty asparagus basil pesto is so good you’d want to put it on almost anything. It's easy to make and comes together fairly quickly.

 Instructions

-- Rinse asparagus and pat dry with paper/kitchen towel.
-Trim the ends (the hard part) and cut in half.
-Heat up a tablespoon of extra virgin olive oil in a pan on medium heat.
+- Heat up a tablespoon of extra virgin olive oil in a pan on medium heat.
 Add the asparagus and saute for 4 minutes, tossing frequently.
-Add salt and pepper, and allow to cook for another minute or two or until charred.
-Place the asparagus, garlic, extra virgin olive oil, toasted pine nuts and lemon juice in a food processor.
-Pulse 3-4 times or until roughly blended.
-Taste for salt and pepper and adjust to taste.
-Add the parmesan and pulse some more or until you reach the desired consistency.
-Transfer pesto into a jar or bowl, swirl a little oil on top and enjoy.
+Add salt and pepper, and allow to cook for another minute or two or until charred.½ cup Extra virgin olive oil + 1 tablespoon, 1 teaspoon salt

 […] because it is super delicious, rich, and creamy.
 However, you can use tahini, nut butter, basil pesto, avocado sauce, this honey vinaigrette dressing, or any vegan sauce of your […]